 If you are over 40, you are not a baby anymore.
 However, you are not a dried-up old (mature) hag, like some wedding sites imply.

-If you have never been married, you can wear the traditional white get-up, along with a blusher veil (a net has bigger holes and looks like the photo of the cool red hat); however, if your three children will be your attendants, I don’t think you’ll fool anyone into thinking you are a virgin by wearing that veil.
-So, although a blusher veil is technically correct, I don’t think it looks right on a woman over 40.
-Netting on a hat or a fascinator is not the same as a blusher veil, and netting is elegant on any woman of any age.
+Well, according to old biddies like Amy Vanderbilt, if you have never been married, it is totally proper for you to wear the traditional white get-up, along with a blusher veil, no matter what your age.
+However, if your three children will be your attendants, I don’t think you’ll fool anyone into thinking you are a virgin by wearing that veil.
+Therefore, although a blusher veil is technically correct for first-time brides, I don’t think it looks right on most women over 40.
+(Netting on a hat or a fascinator is not the same as a blusher veil, and netting is elegant on any woman of any age.)

 Your Second Wedding?

-If this is your second wedding (or your third or seventh wedding), you can wear a white dress and a shorter veil (not cathedral length) as long as the veil doesn’t cover your face.
+If this is your second wedding (or your third or your seventh), you can wear a white dress and a shorter veil (that's not cathedral length) as long as the veil doesn’t cover your face.
 However, whether it’s your first or fifth wedding (Mazel Tov), you should feel free to wear an elegant blue evening gown, a black Gothic wedding dress, or a pair of pink pajamas, as long as you don’t wear that dreaded blusher veil.

 Hey, no matter what marriage you’re on, you can wear any color you want.
 You are over 40 years old.
-You’re a big girl and you’re probably paying for your own wedding, so you don’t have to please mommy and daddy as much as a 20-something bride.
+You’re a big girl and you’re probably paying for your own wedding, so you don’t have to please mommy and daddy like you would if you were a scrawny 20 year old.
 So, if you like blue, wear blue (or white or green or lavender or drop-dead red).